galaxyytriponmobile/Alxx-Lua-Deobfuscation/README.md

     python luaminifier.py
     ```

-### Step 2: Run **Luaminf.manual.py** for Manual Renaming
+### Step 2: Run **Luaminf.manual.py** for Manual/Automated Renaming
-1. Once your Lua code is deobfuscated, run `luaminf.manual.py` to manually rename variables and functions for better readability.
+1. Once your Lua code is deobfuscated, run `luaminf.manual.py` to manually or automatically rename variables and functions for better readability.
-2. This will prompt you to input new names for each detected variable and function:
+2. The script will prompt you to either manually rename or automate the renaming based on a pattern:
     ```bash
     python luaminf.manual.py
     ```
-3. The manually renamed Lua script will be saved as a new file (e.g., `my_lua_script_renamed.lua`).
+3. The manually or automatically renamed Lua script will be saved as a new file (e.g., `my_lua_script_renamed.lua`).

 ---

 ## 🛠️ **Planned Features**:
-- Integration of more advanced decompilation techniques.
-- Automating the manual renaming process based on predefined patterns.
-- Improving edge case handling for more complex obfuscated scripts.
+- **Further Advanced Decompilation**: More techniques to handle highly complex obfuscated Lua code structures.
+- **Pattern-based Renaming Enhancements**: Improve the automation of renaming by using smarter patterns that analyze the Lua code for context-aware naming.
+- **Comprehensive Error Handling**: Enhancing robustness against malformed scripts, particularly for unconventional obfuscation methods.
+- **Increased Logging and Debugging Support**: Providing more detailed logs for better debugging of Lua scripts during the deobfuscation process.

+---

+## 💡 **Contributing**
+If you have suggestions or improvements, feel free to open an issue or submit a pull request!
+Contributions are always welcome to help enhance these Lua deobfuscation tools.